open-forest-observatory/automate-metashape/docs/step-workflow-implementation-plan.md

 The existing config YAML uses per-operation `enabled` flags (e.g., `alignPhotos.enabled`, `buildDem.enabled`).
 For Argo to skip disabled steps before pod creation, these must be translated to step-level enabled flags.

 **Important:** A step being enabled does NOT mean all its component operations run—each operation checks its own config flag.
-For example, `align-cameras` could be enabled to add GCPs (`addGCPs.enabled: true`) even if alignment itself is disabled (`alignPhotos.enabled: false`), though this would be unusual.
+For example, `align_cameras` could be enabled to add GCPs (`addGCPs.enabled: true`) even if alignment itself is disabled (`alignPhotos.enabled: false`), though this would be unusual.

 **Config Parameters for GPU Selection:**